miykael/nipype-beginner-s-guide/homepage/neuroimaging.rst

 Artifact Detection (fMRI only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Not all subjects lie perfectly still and as we can see in the example below, some move quite a bit.
-This sudden movement can be very severe and really can contaminate your analysis.
+Almost no subjects lie perfectly still.
+As we can see from the sharp spikes in the graphs below, some move quite drastically.
+Severe, sudden movement can contaminate your analysis quite severely.

 .. only:: html